Arkhas/Laravel5Calendar/README.md

 	'2016/5/28',
 );

-Calendar::generate(2016, 5, $event);
+$calendar = Calendar::generate(2016, 5, $event);

-// Add an array of data as the fourth parameter so you can use them in the view
+// Add an array of data as the fourth parameter so you can use them in the view :

 $data = array(
 	'name' => 'Arkhas',